 Communication is vital in relationship building.

-Parties in industrial relations should not make decisions on the whiff of the moment.
+Parties in industrial relations should not make decisions on the spur of the moment.

 Parties should never act on rumors.
-They should, at all times, seek clarifications about issues that are unclear to them.
+They should, at all times, seek clarification on issues that are unclear to them.

-Be receptive and calm when dealing with the other party.
+Each party should be receptive and calm when dealing with the other party.

 Parties should endeavor to cultivate active listening skills when dealing with each other.

-Do not bush aside or sweep under the carpet the complaints or observations from the opposing side.
+A party should not push aside or sweep under the carpet the complaints or observations of the opposing side.

-Always see the other party as genuine in the presentation of their claims until they prove otherwise.
+A party should always see the other party as genuine in the presentation of their claims until they prove otherwise.

-Do not reach conclusions without seeking clarifications from end-users.
+Parties should not reach conclusions without seeking clarifications from end-users.

-Management should ensure they run paperless systems in confidential matters.
+Management should use paperless systems in confidential matters.

 Union leaders must at all times remain in control of their members and direct them to where they ought to be and not where they want to be.

-Unions should not communicate as alternate management.
+Unions should not communicate as alternative management.

 Management should not rationalize for the unions on areas they have concerns with.

-Collective bargaining agreement could put the integrity of partners to test
+Collective bargaining can test the integrity of partners

-When tried, parties should pass the integrity test in the pre, during, and post collective bargaining phases.
-Management should endeavor to at all times, implement the agreement that was signed to the letter.
-The principles of no delay, no denial, and no deceit, should be the hallmark of any collective bargaining process.
+Parties should pass the integrity test in all phases (pre, during, and post) of collective bargaining.
+Management should endeavor at all times to implement the signed agreement to the letter.
+The principles of no delay, no denial, and no deceit should be the hallmark of any collective bargaining process.
 Parties must be transparent, open, and truthful when briefing their constituents or principals.

-In 2004, there was collective bargaining entered into by a defunct indigenous oil and gas company.
-Parties in negotiation agreed to use the x-factor on "net value" for the base wage increase.
-But when the final agreement was drafted for signing, that same clause was inadvertently or mischievously crafted to read the x-factor on "gross value."
-Management of the company appealed to the unions to change the clause from the gross value to net value because of the evidence and grave consequences this would have on both parties.
-Even when the unions knew that paying the x-factor on the gross value, would lead to insolvency and collapse of the organization, the unions, after consultations with their congress and the National Secretariat, refused a recant the clause.
-What drove unions' motivation at that time was the mouthwatering payouts and not job security.
+In 2004, a now defunct indigenous oil and gas company entered into collective bargaining.
+The parties in negotiation agreed to use an x-factor on “net value” for calculating the base wage increase.
+But when the final agreement was drafted for signing, that same clause was inadvertently or mischievously crafted to read the x-factor on “gross value.”
+Management appealed to the unions to change the clause from “gross value” to “net value” because of the grave consequences this would have on both parties.
+The unions knew that paying the x-factor on the gross value would lead to the insolvency and collapse of the organization, but after consultations with their congress and national secretariat, they refused to change the clause.
+What motivated the unions at that time was the mouthwatering payout, not job security.
 They were afraid because of the turn of events in the industry.
 They also believed that as skilled workers, they would quickly get alternative jobs.
 They forgot that job mobility in Nigeria was very restrictive.
-The union leaders were not emotionally intelligent enough to see the bigger picture, which would have guaranteed their employment working together to survive the company.
-Irrespective of the moral suasion and pleas from the management, the unions proceeded on indefinite strike action.
-The company management was also unwilling to pay a gross value using the X factor because of the damage it will do to the organization's financial base.
+The union leaders were not emotionally intelligent enough to see the bigger picture, which would have guaranteed that their employment together would survive beyond the company.
+Irrespective of the moral suasion and pleas from management, the unions proceeded on indefinite strike action.
+The company was also unwilling to pay a gross value using the x-factor because of the damage it would do to its financial base.

 Not finding things easy, the company pressed the button for liquidation.
 Everybody lost.
 The workers were shoved into the unemployment market.
-With the economic downturn, dollar and generator driven economy, unguided investments, the retrenched workers were soon walking the streets looking for jobs.
-After two years, the owners of the enterprise floated another company.
+With the economic downturn, the dollar- and generator-driven economy, and unguided investments, the retrenched workers were soon walking the streets looking for jobs.
+After 2 years, the owners of the enterprise floated another company.
 Most of the workers that were laid off in the former company applied for employment in the new concern.
-The management of the new concern did not consider any of them for employment.
+However, the management of the new concern did not consider any of them for employment.